deengames/blog/content/2019/2019-08-22-eman-quest-retrospective.md

 - Learning Godot's API, which seemed quite foreign to me (anything is a scene and can contain sub-scenes).
 Also, Godot is quite a wide framework, and it takes time to discover/learn/use things (like UI components).
 - Learning about Godot's automatic garbage-collection (`free` and `queue_free`) and how they destroy all objects when changing scenes.
 This caused me to rewrite my early version to completely separate data about maps (tiles, treasure, etc.) from the visual presentation of those, which got GCed.
 - I wrote garbage, prototype-quality code throughout.
 This lead to numerous bugs (some difficult to diagnose and fix), and a cycle of "fix something but break something else" late in development.
 You can see tweets with some bugs, including a few hilarious ones, [here](https://twitter.com/search?q=%40nightblade99 %23EmanQuest %23Bugs).
 - I didn't write any unit or integration tests.
 This meant I could break things without noticing for days/weeks.
-I remidied this quite late in development by using GUT (Godot Unit Testing).
+I remedied this quite late in development by using GUT (Godot Unit Testing).
 - Lack of CI.
 Unlike other, C#-based projects, I couldn't get Travis to run my tests; so if I forgot to run tests, broken things stay unnoticed.
 - The final game crashed a lot, which caused a lot of stress and resulted in a lot of lessons; so I wrote a section just on that.
 - Close to the end of development, I lost my GPU on my main development machine, and my main Windows installed contained drivers that didn't run with Godot 3.0.6.
 I ended up switching to Linux (which included up-to-date drivers), but lost of a lot of time; I also upgraded Godot to 3.1.1, which initially showed a problem with cave maps running at 2-3FPS, but works fine on Linux.